 In Depth: Creating Space – A Galaxy of Resources for your Epic Space Film

 It’s no secret that I am a space geek and I’m a big fan of hard science fiction, so I’m always attracted to tutorials that show how to create realistic space scenes.
 Here are a few that you may find useful for your next Space Opera!
-(Star Wars is a Space Opera if you’re wondering).
+Star Wars is considered to be a Space Opera since it is an adventure science fiction story.
+And you thought you didn’t like opera!

 One of my first memories is in the summer of 1977, in the back seat of my parent’s car, watching Star Wars out the back window.
 I remember seeing R2D2 and C-3P0 running from Storm Troopers and getting into the escape pod, although, I couldn’t hear it and I’m sure I had no idea what was going on, the film stuck with me.
 My parents, incidentally, went to see Barbra Streisand and Chris Christopherson in A Star is Born.
 I’m sure they knew I wouldn’t stay awake past the opening credits!